OlivierBlanvillain/resume/content.md

 # Experience

+2016~EPFL, PhD Program in Computer Science, EDIC Fellowship

-2015~MFG Labs, June 2015 - present: Software Engineer
+2015~MFG Labs, 14 month: Software Engineer

 - Working on an AdTech product, leading a team of 6 software engineers